 - Raymond A. Mason School of Business

-- Mason School, business school or school of business are acceptable on second reference
+- the business school is acceptable on second reference

 - William & Mary Law School

-- law school is acceptable on second reference
+- the law school is acceptable on second reference

 - William & Mary School of Education

-- school of education is acceptable on second reference
+- the school of education is acceptable on second reference

 - William & Mary's Virginia Institute of Marine Science